 Application Dates and Deadlines

 We strive to provide a response regarding your application within three weeks of the January deadline.
-The most competitive applicants will be invited to our Visit Day.
-Applicants not invited to Visit Day may be placed on a waitlist.
+The most competitive applicants have:

 Minimum Admission Requirements